DivadNojnarg/CaPO4Sim/README.md

     still have a problem with the userMenu that is altered by the help, and the z position is not optimized (sometimes hidden, sometimes masking the right sidebar,...)
-  - the demo section is disabled as long as there is no content inside.
+  - the demo section is disabled as long as there is no content inside
   - change the screenshot of the right sidebar in the notifications (will need to improve its quality)
   - add a glossary with all abbreviations + link to HSet website